Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Innovation-Project/Assessments/AT1/Solution-Report-Shire-of-Chittering-App.md

         By implementing a built in rates payment & query system into the application, it will ease staff workload by enabling residents to access rates services without the need of staff.
 This overall will increase customer support satisfaction, and increase staff productivity.

-        ??Shire Staff Training & Community "How To" workshops and material??
+        There will be a requirement to train Shire Staff, and the need to develop Community "How To" support material and/or information sessions.

       ---